Zikam1/BuyIt-master/README.md

 ###  About
 ```
-At Buyit, we are building largest online fashion store to curate and sell at a wide range of high-quality outfits and accessories from African designers to lovers of African fashion around the world.
+At Buyit, we are building largest online fashion store to curate and sell at a wide range of high-quality outfits and accessories from  designers to lovers of fashion around the world.
 ```

 ###  Contact